Maps in Our Collections

-Parts of the Map collections will be inaccessible until the autumn of 2016 due to the installations of new cabinets in the stacks.
+Parts of the Map collections will be inaccessible until May 2017 due to the installations of new cabinets in the stacks.
 The installations have been delayed because of an appealed procurement decision.

 The National Library has a large collection of old and new maps.
 You can search for Swedish map sheets printed since 1986, atlases, and all hand-drawn maps in LIBRIS.
 Only a small selection of the older maps is recorded in the library’s general catalogs.
 You can search for other maps in special catalogs and in the indices and copies located in the Special Reading Room.

 Orbis terrarum nova et accuratissima tabula auctore Petro Goos, Pieter Goos (1615-1675).
 From De Zee-Atlas ofte Water-Weereld, 1666, AF 150.
 Hand-colored engraving.

 The collection of Swedish maps is essentially complete and consists of about 150,000 map sheets and 700 volumes.
 Some of the most important historical maps are Olaus Magnus’s Carta Marina in a version from 1572; Andreas Bureus’s map of Lapland, Lapplandskarta of 1611, his map of Scandinavia, Orbis arctoi of 1626, and his unique map of the Mälar valley, the 1614 Mälarkarta.

 All recently pubished maps of any significance are entered in LIBRIS.